College Football on NBC Sports: 1970s and 1980s: bowl games

+1990s and 2000s: Notre Dame football, Bayou Classic

 In June 1984, the Supreme Court ruled in NCAA v.
 Board of Regents of University of Oklahoma that the NCAA's broadcast rights policy violated the Sherman Antitrust Act, and that individual universities and athletic conferences were free to sell the broadcast rights to their games.
 67 NCAA schools pooled their broadcast rights as part of a group known as the College Football Association (CFA), which negotiated packages with networks on their behalf.

 By the late-1980's, the Notre Dame Fighting Irish—which had become one of the most recognizable teams on national television—had grown dissatisfied with the CFA and its contracts, which had an emphasis on regional games.
 In 1990, the Fighting Irish broke away from the CFA and announced that it would sign a five-year, $38 million contract with NBC to televise its home games beginning in 1991.
 Analysts felt that given the team's stature, it was inevitable that Notre Dame would eventually choose to negotiate its own television deal.
 It was also believed that the move would trigger a larger realignment of television rights in college football.
 This prediction would be realized when the Big East Conference and Southeastern Conference (SEC) also broke away, and signed with CBS Sports beginning in the 1995 season.
 The CFA eventually shut down in 1997.

 Also in the 1991 season, NBC first acquired rights to the Bayou Classic, an annual rivalry game between Grambling State and Southern; the game was considered to be one of the first major, network television broadcasts of a college football game between historically black colleges and universities (HBCUs).